How We Work

 The Consortium’s business plan aims to:

-- To develop a high-quality education profession
+- Develop a high-quality education profession

 To do this, the consortium: